jgilbert42/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fifth code cell of the jupyter notebook.

-I initially normalized the images using the equation from the lecture video, (x - 128)/128.
-However, I later started using x/255.
-It did not appear to significantly affect the outcome and the images were more easily viewable with other functions.
+I normalized the images using the equation from the lecture video, (x - 128)/128.
+Centering the data seems to be referenced in many places as important, but is done in many different ways.

-I added a rgb to grayscale conversion in the tensorflow network later as a test.
-It did appear to affect the results, but was slightly faster even when converting to grayscale every execution than using rgb.
-The grayscale image can be seen later in the visualize section through outputFeatureMap.
-This could have been done in preprocessing, but I was just curious to try it.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)